 Mark is a leading patent specialist in the life sciences sector, with extensive experience in devising effective global patent strategies and helping clients achieve their commercial objectives.

 Following his degree and PhD, Mark completed a two-year post-doctoral fellowship in mammalian molecular biology at the Imperial Cancer Research Fund (now Cancer Research UK) in Dundee.
 His studies included research at AstraZeneca in the UK and Novartis in Austria, and his work has been published in peer-reviewed journals including the Journal of Biological Chemistry and Nature.

-Mark is an experienced advocate at the European Patent Office, having handled over 50 cases at the EPO Opposition Divisions and Boards of Appeal (including recent high-profile opposition cases involving CRISPR gene-editing technology).
+Mark is an experienced advocate at the European Patent Office, having handled around 75 cases at the EPO Opposition Divisions and Boards of Appeal (including recent high-profile opposition cases involving CRISPR gene-editing technology).
 In 2014, Mark qualified as a patent attorney litigator and was awarded a Higher Courts Litigation Certificate.
 His experience includes High Court and Court of Appeal successes in Stretchline Intellectual Properties Limited v.
 H&M Hennes & Mauritz Limited.

 Mark joined Potter Clarkson in 2003, became a partner in 2011 and works across the firm’s European offices.
 He is heavily involved with clients across the Nordic region, having played a leading role in establishing the firm’s permanent presence in Denmark and Sweden.